TomCrypto/epsilon/README.md

 Windows users: you will need PDCurses to run this (just as Linux users will need ncurses).
 No other libraries beyond that and OpenCL are needed.

-NOTE: the raytracing part has been brought down for the moment, to facilitate refactoring.
-Stand by!
+NOTE: the raytracing part is back up, now with CPU/GPU BVH acceleration! though you'll find the performance kind of sucks on GPU's, given it's a direct port and still needs to be optimized for GPU memory patterns.